talkable/talkable-docs/source/web_hooks/reward.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: The Talkable Reward Webhook notifies your endpoint that a reward is ready to be given, or it has been already given.
+   :description: Reward Webhook notifies your endpoint that a reward is ready to be given, or it has been already given.

 Reward Webhook
 ==============